Phonological Awareness Activities: A Teacher's GuidePhonological Awareness Activities: A Teacher's Guide: practical strategies for teachers

 Strategy 2: Lego Syllables

 The teacher provides blocks and calls out a word like "di-no-saur".
-The pupils repeat the word, picking up one block for each syllable.
+The learners repeat the word, picking up one block for each syllable.
 They then snap the blocks together to represent the whole word.

 Strategy 3: The Sound Box